darsh609/visalta_final/README.md

 **Visalta** is a student-centric platform built using the **MERN stack**, designed to solve real campus-life problems.
 From exchanging items to discovering budget-friendly restaurants, worship places, and getting updates — Visalta connects the student community with powerful tools, feedback features, and a dynamic admin panel.

 > 👨‍💻 Lead Developer: Darsh Kumar
-> 👨‍🎨 UI & Frontend: Designed by teammate
+> 👨‍🎨 UI & Frontend: Designed by Ashish Tyagi
 > 🧠 Built during: Dec 2024 – Feb 2025
 > 🌐 Live: [www.visalta.in](http://www.visalta.in)